julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ---

-Protection, in older traditions, was not something you “felt into,” nor something done once and forgotten.
+In older traditions, protection was not intuitive, and it was never a one-time act.

 It was built into the structure of the home itself: into the doorway, the floor, the threshold, the places where something could cross.